Brentford 3-1 Manchester United: Bruno Fernandes penalty saved as defeat ramps up pressure on Ruben Amorim

 He added: "Sometimes the decisions are not in your favour.
 We have the capacity to calm down the game.
 We didn't do that today."

-Former Premier League official Mike Dean, speaking on Soccer SaturdayI was in agreement: "For me, it is a red card."
+Former Premier League official Mike Dean, speaking on Soccer Saturday, was in agreement: "For me, it is a red card."

 Sky Sports pundit Kris Boyd added: "It is another poor afternoon for Man United.
 They will be raging.
 Collins had to be sent off."